 Since its introduction, G7 has become the international methodology for calibrating and profiling printing devices to a common tonality and gray balance, to achieve accurate color reproduction across stocks and printing processes.
 In laymen’s terms – calibrating to G7 specifications enables printers to achieve accurate color matching regardless of ink, stock, substrate or printing technology.

-“We live by G7,” says Chuck Schonert, SG360°’s Color Technology Manager and a certified G7 Expert.
+“We live by G7,” says Chuck Schonert, SG360°’s Color Technology Manager and certified G7 Expert.
 “Having calibrated all of our proofing and printing platforms to G7 specifications enables us to seamlessly scale from low-to high-volume runs that cross print platforms and results in significant time and material savings for our customers.”

 “Achieving these qualifications is just the first step.”
 Schonert goes on to say.
 “The bigger challenge is maintaining the consistency of the devices that the calibrations are based on.
 We monitor our equipment weekly and requalify annually to ensure we maintain the standards of certification.”